Website Redesign SEO Checklist: How to Prevent Traffic Loss

 This guide bridges that gap with a designer-focused SEO checklist to ensure your redesign preserves (and ideally improves) your client’s organic search performance.

-Why Designers Need to Care About SEO During Redesigns
+Why You Need to Care About SEO During Redesigns

 This isn’t uncommon.
 According to Google’s John Mueller, there’s no guaranteed way to prevent traffic loss during redesigns without proper planning.